-Barclay Barrios, Associate Professor of English, is an Assistant Dean for the Dorothy F. Schmidt College of Arts and Letters.
+Barclay Barrios, PhD, Associate Professor of English, is an Associate Dean for the Dorothy F. Schmidt College of Arts and Letters.
 Previously, he served as Director of Writing Programs for the department of English.
 He received his PhD from Rutgers, the State University of New Jersey, where he also helped to direct the writing program.
 His research focuses on writing program administration, digital media, pedagogy, and computers and composition and he is the author of the freshman composition reader Emerging: Contemporary Readings for Writers (Bedford / St. Martin’s, 2013).
-As an Assistant Dean for Arts and Letters, he manages the college’s certificate programs and interdisciplinary majors, oversees Student Academic Services, and coordinates the college’s assessment and credentialing endeavors.
+As an Associate Dean for Arts and Letters, he manages the college’s certificate programs and interdisciplinary majors, oversees Student Academic Services, and coordinates the college’s assessment and credentialing endeavors.

 Boca Raton Campus, AH 217, 561-297-3803

 Boca Raton Campus, AH 214A, 561-297-4225

 Phd, Rutgers, the State University of New Jersey